 “So, why did you start your business?”
 As the founder of a small marketing firm, it’s a question I’ve asked business owners countless times over the years.
 And I’ve always been fascinated by the responses.
 (Perhaps that’s why I love NPR’s How I Built This podcast.)

-The answer is rarely to make a ton of money or to “be my own boss.”
-Rather, their motivation is farther upstream: “I couldn’t find what I was looking for, so I built it.”
+My favorite answer is one that starts a bit farther upstream: “I couldn’t find what I was looking for, so I built it.”

 As cheesy as it may sound, that’s the Via story, too.
 In February, 2010, the snow was piling up in central North Carolina, and most of our local team was unable to drive into the office.
 I was sitting at my dining room table, laptop open, watching another inch of snow accumulate on the front lawn.
 I had been reviewing notes in our project management system but was growing increasingly frustrated by having to cross-reference spreadsheets, docs, and other software to get the full picture of what was going on and where we stood.
 At the time, my firm was using a simple, widely-adopted project management tool.
 It was easy to use.
 Simple.
 Intuitive.
 And limited.
 It was great when we were first getting serious about workflow management, but we were in a different place.
 And simple was…well, too simple.
 You could use this tool to build a website or plan a wedding.
 It wasn’t dialed in for the realities of a growing marketing firm.

 So, I asked myself, “What would a better system look like?
 One that focuses on more than just projects and is truly dialed in for marketing teams?”
 I closed my laptop, found some blank sheets of paper, and I began drawing.
 All day.
 Into the evening.
 And through the weekend.
 Sketch after sketch of dashboards, project boards, media planning tools, and more.